al-eardley/TeamsManagement/README.md

 2. Take a copy of the Test.ps1 script and adapt it to your specific needs

 # The Commandlets
-All of the commandlets can be found at https://github.com/al-eardley/TeamsManagement

 ## Check-TeamMembership
 Creates a CSV file containing a list of all of the Teams that a user is a member or owner of.